 The Estimated Cost of Attendance (COA) is an estimate used in determining need based financial aid.
 Students may only receive financial aid up to the total cost of attendance, or budget, for any given aid year.
 The budget (COA) is determined by actual tuition and fee costs and estimated costs of living, and will only be calculated for the terms a student is actually enrolled.
-For a breakdown of the 2010-2011 sample budget for a student taking a full load of classes during Fall, Winter, and Spring terms and living on campus, please visit www.du.edu/finaid/.
+For a breakdown of the 2013-2014 sample budget for a student taking a full load of classes during Fall, Winter, and Spring terms and living on campus, please visit the DU Financial Aid website.
 Direct costs are those charged to your student account whereas indirect costs are estimates of your expenses during enrollment.

 All music scholarships are very competitive and are reserved for our very best applicants.
 These awards are primarily based on the quality of your audition, portfolio or interview, and proven potential for future success.
-All of those who pass a successful audition will automatically be considered for music scholarship.
+All of those who pass a successful audition will automatically be considered for music scholarships.
 There is no additional application necessary.
 If chosen, music scholarships can range from $1,000 to full tuition.

 The University of Denver offers a variety of scholarships to qualified students.
 Academic scholarships and grants are offered through the admission process.
-If your academic credentials meet various requirements, the Office of Undergraduate Admission will offer you a merit award in your letter of acceptance.
+If your academic credentials meet various requirements, Undergraduate Admission will offer you a merit award in your letter of acceptance.
 Students are automatically considered for merit awards and do not need to submit any additional applications or essays to qualify.
-Merit awards range from $3,000 to $19,000.
+Merit awards range from $8,000 to $20,000.

 The Lamont School of Music awards full tuition scholarships to a select few of the best and brightest applicants.
 These scholarships are extremely competitive, renewable for four years and available in ALL potential areas of study.